 It was shortly after our NVC (non-violent communication) meeting last night that I felt the rage welling up inside me.
 Brad and Ben and I had been sitting on the couch discussing the event that led to my last blog post – “The Hard Part.”

 By the time of our evening meeting with Ben, Brad seemed angry again.
-I had asked him to sort of rehash his feelings in front of Ben.
-Ben’s usually pretty good at acting as our NVC moderator, but this time he seemed to want to kind of skim over the “feeling the feelings and identifying the unmet needs” part and get straight to the solution part.
-I’m guessing the conversation made him uneasy.
+I had asked him to rehash his feelings in front of Ben.
+Ben’s usually pretty good at acting as our moderator, but this time he seemed to want to kind of skim over the feelings and get straight to the solution.
+I guess the topic made him uneasy.

 To me, it felt like he and Brad were oversimplifying things, like “Ok, we’ve identified the problem – Brad feels hurt and angry when Sara has sex with Ben without giving him notice.
 Solution?
 Sara, give Brad a heads up, maybe an hour in advance, when you plan to disappear into Ben’s room.
 Problem solved.”